← All Chapters|Part 3The Operations

 She was quoted saying: "I had to get out of that system."

-Marshall's framework offers an explanation for this trajectory: Hill refused to comply with the cloning station, and the system let her go—but without the system's promotional infrastructure, her career collapsed.
-She was not destroyed by the industry in the conventional sense—she was simply unplugged from the apparatus that had made her famous, and without it, the machinery of fame reversed.
+Marshall's framework offers an explanation: Hill refused to comply with the cloning station, and the system let her go—but without the system's promotional infrastructure, her career collapsed.
+She was not destroyed by the industry in the conventional sense—she was simply unplugged from the apparatus that had made her famous.

 JFK and Marilyn Monroe